janverhaegen/NPMLink_Breakpoints_TypeScript_WebPack/SourceMapsTest_Main3/README.md

 5. set breakpoints in the .ts files ***via the VSCode instance of "sourcemapstest_main3"***:
     - for the main project via the code in the ./src directory
     - for the dependency project via the code in ./node_modules/sourcemapstest_dep3/src
-6. run the debugger (F5) using launch.json.
+6. run the debugger (F5) using the configuration in launch.json.

 Warning: every subsequent `npm install ....` may destroy the symlink.
-So you might have to redo the symlink.
+So you might have to re-setup the symlink.

 # BREAKPOINTS